Feb 10, 2021

 • Normalizing restriction: Using veganism/vegetarianism as a way to easily avoid challenge foods or “junk” foods.

-One of the key ways you can support your loved one is by honoring their activism while simultaneously trying to remove the focus on “food as activism.”
+One of the key ways you can support your own recovery or the recovery of a loved one is by honoring the idea of activism while simultaneously trying to remove the focus on “food as activism.”
 Activism doesn’t just have to be “on the plate,” after all.
-Together, you can engage in animal welfare/environmental activism that is unrelated to food.
+You can engage in animal welfare/environmental activism that is unrelated to food.
 For example, you could volunteer at an animal shelter or pick up litter in a park.

 Also reaffirm that sustainability is the key to effective activism.
 If veganism/vegetarianism can’t be done in a healthy way (mentally or physically), it won’t be sustainable in the long term.
 What’s most effective, both for us and our planet, is what we can healthfully practice over the course of our lifetime.